goharmartirosyan/calculator/README.md

-# calculator
+## calculator
-Calculator that converts from Imperial units to Metric and vice versa.
+### Descirption
+This calculator can be used to convert measurement standards of length, volume, and mass.
+### Tools
+HTML, CSS, JS